25 Employee Incentive Ideas To Motivate Your Team

-- Pain points.
-What things do your employees dread or what weighs them down?
+- Pain points—what things do your employees dread or what weighs them down?
 Once you know this, you can periodically reward them by removing a pain point that their job normally requires.

-- Expectations.
-What do your employees expect from you and their job?
+- Expectations—what do your employees expect from you and their job?
 Once you know this, you can exceed those expectations (even in small ways) and make them feel great.

-Incentives for employees can work for special occasions as well as part of a more regular or daily approach.
+Employee incentive programs can work for special occasions as well as part of a more regular or daily approach.
 Some of the work incentives listed here are more elaborate, for example, and should only be used once in a while.
 Others, however, should be in constant use (special parking space and office, for example).

-Employee incentives are a balance between making daily work life more bearable and having high moments that employees can look forward to.
+Incentives and rewards are a balance between making daily work life more bearable and having high moments that employees can look forward to.